 Get started on your new daily self-care plan!

 Of course, this might not fix the fact that you just don’t want to do anything.
 But, I guarantee that if you try this, you will most definitely not feel worse.
 And, perhaps, after several days or a week, you might even get into a routine of doing things every day that you enjoy again.
-If you need a bit more motivation, check out our Free 5-Day Self-Care Challenge to get you started.
 You can return to being the healthy, happy you that you were before COVID, even if it takes a bit more effort than normal!